-Thoroughbred racing operates on a year-round schedule in 38 separate racing jurisdictions.
+Quarter Horse racing operates on a year-round schedule in 30 separate racing jurisdictions (25 states in the U.S. and 5 provinces in Canada).
 Because a larger field of horses promotes more wagering, which in turn increases purse size, small field sizes have caused racing secretaries in some instances to apply pressure to trainers to enter horses who might not otherwise be suitable for racing.
 This practice must be eliminated, as it encourages entry of horses at shorter intervals that may place them at increased risk of injury due to increased frequency of high-speed cyclic loading.
-Another concerning trend is an increasing number of racino executives that do not have experience in horse racing or horse care.
+Another concerning trend is an increasing number of racing executives that do not have experience in horse racing or horse care.
 We believe it is imperative that senior racetrack management become knowledgeable about the issues and business practices that directly affect the welfare and safety of the horses that race at their tracks.